Fanping/iveely.search/README.md

 If you get the response json,congratulations, you've successfully run.<br/>
 Moreover API information were described using Swagger-UI.
 So you can visit [http://127.0.0.1:8080/swagger-ui.html](http://127.0.0.1:8080/swagger-ui.html) to get more api.
 ### (2) Maven support
-The maven central repositry is support. visit [http://search.maven.org/#search%7Cga%7C1%7Civeely](http://search.maven.org/#search%7Cga%7C1%7Civeely) to get them.
+Iveely also was submitted to the maven central repositry. visit [http://search.maven.org/#search%7Cga%7C1%7Civeely](http://search.maven.org/#search%7Cga%7C1%7Civeely) to get them.
 ### (3) How to make search engine more smarter?
 ### (4) What's is the iveely computing used for,and how to use it?
 ### (5) How to use iveely database?